-Search Order Location Copy Instructions Located In 3 In the /var/tmp memory file system (MFS) on the system to be cloned.
-Section 5.8.3 4 In the $/{\tt isl}$ directory on the distribution media (local CD-ROM or extracted RIS area).
+Search Order Location Copy Instructions Located In 1 On a diskette in diskette drive floppy0 or floppy1.
+Section 5.8.1 2 In the profile_set subdirectory of the /var/adm/ris/clients/sets directory on the RIS server.
+Section 5.8.2 3 In the /var/tmp memory file system (MFS) on the system to be cloned.
+Section 5.8.3 4 In the /isl directory on the distribution media (local CD-ROM or extracted RIS area).
 Section 5.8.4